Rolls-Royce Mustang Mk.X: Design and development

 It was quickly evident that performance, although exceptional up to 15,000 ft, was inadequate at higher altitudes.
 This deficiency was due largely to the single-stage supercharged Allison engine, which lacked power at higher altitudes.
 Still, the Mustang's advanced aerodynamics showed to advantage, as the Mustang Mk.I was about 30 mph faster than contemporary Curtiss P-40 fighters using the same Allison powerplant.
-The Mustang Mk.I was 30 mph faster than the Spitfire Mk VC at 5,000 ft and 35 mph faster at 15,000 ft, despite the latter having a significantly more powerful engine than the Mustang's Allison.
+The Mustang Mk.I was 30 mph faster than the Supermarine Spitfire Mk Vc at 5,000 ft and 35 mph faster at 15,000 ft, despite the latter having a more powerful engine than the Mustang's Allison.

+Above 15,000 ft however, its performance fell off quite rapidly and at 20,000 ft its maximum speed was 357 mph, which was slower than both the Spitfire Mk V and Messerschmitt Bf 109F.
+Its rate of climb also decreased significantly and it required eleven minutes to reach 20,000 ft versus the Spitfire Mk V at seven.

+Nonetheless, Harker returned from his flight so enthusiastic, that he immediately phoned Ray Dorey, Head of Rolls-Royce's Experimental Division and asked how quickly a Merlin 61 from the Spitfire Mk IX could be fitted to the aircraft.
+Within 48 hours Dorey had consulted with Ernest Hives, head of Rolls-Royce and authorisation was given to proceed.
+Hives put forward a proposal to Air Chief Marshal Sir Wilfrid Freeman (Air Member [of the Air Council] for Production and Design) with the result that Air Ministry and Rolls Royce representatives met on 13 May.
+By early June the Controller of Research and Development at the Ministry of Air Production had agreed to proceed with installation of Merlin 61 in a Mustang in the UK and - arranged via General Arnold - Packard were to install the Packard V-1650-1 (equivalent to a Merlin XX) in a Mustang in the US.